jldimond/Coral-CpG-ratio-MS/methods.md

 _**Transcriptome data sources**_

-Predicted germline methylation patterns in the transcriptomes of six scleractinian coral species were evaluated based on gene function. including *Acropora hyacinthus*, *A. millepora*, *A. palmata*, *Orbicella faveolata, *Stylophora pistillata*, and *Pocillopora damicornis*.
+Transcriptomes of six scleractinian coral species were evaluated based on gene function. including *Acropora hyacinthus*, *A. millepora*, *A. palmata*, *Orbicella faveolata, *Stylophora pistillata*, and *Pocillopora damicornis*.
 Table 1 (in progress) describes the data sources used in the analyses.

 #####Table 1.Transcriptomes used in the study
 Organism | Transcriptome reference | Data link | # Contigs